Caregiver Guilt: Why You Feel It Even When You’re Doing Everything Right

 There’s a kind of guilt that caregivers carry silently — even on the days they do everything right.
 It whispers at night and lingers long after visits.
 This post gently explores where that guilt comes from and how to soften its grip with compassion.

-I Didn’t Plan to Be a Caregiver: How Adult Children Slowly Step Into the Role
+I Didn’t Plan to Be a Caregiver: How Adult Children Step Into the Role

 Most adult children don’t plan to become caregivers — it happens quietly, gradually, one small moment at a time.
 If your role has shifted in ways you never expected, this post is for you.
 You’re not alone in this identity shift.